PRBergerIII/entJavaIndyProject/TimeLog.md

 minute or two and smoe googling but I found it.
 Then I had some trouble getting the tests to use the correct database, but once I watched that last week 4 video about adding a different hibernate config file in the test directory, that was easily sorted.

+I wrestled for a WHILE with two nullpointerexceptions.
+One was because I was missing the "/" in front of the path name for my database.properties file for the Database test class, and the other was because when I changed Database over to implement PropertiesLoader, I forgot to actually assign the results of LoadProperties to the properties file.
+I still can't figure out how my tests were actually passing, though.
+It makes it seem like maybe the Hibernate config was filling in the gaps?